brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 #### Hugo

-To enable the flexibility of SCSS/Sass, Hugo has [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) for asset-processing---in this case, transforming one or more SCSS/Sass files on the fly while you're developing with `hugo server`.
+To enable the flexibility of SCSS/Sass, Hugo has [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) for asset-processing --- in this case, transforming one or more SCSS/Sass files on the fly while you're developing with `hugo server`.

 #### Eleventy